GaEhrlich127/Comp3800-FinalProject/README.md

 ## Features
 1. Candidate Ranking and Voting
 2. Adding New Candidates
-    * Included to mimic the ability to Write-In Candidates as you can in the USA's elections.
+    * Included to mimic the ability to Write-In Candidates as you can in the USA's elections
 3. Unique Identifier Uploading
-    * Intended to be representative of a fingerprint, this allows in person investigations of potential fraud.
+    * Intended to be representative of a fingerprint, this allows in person investigations of potential fraud
 4. Live Results
-    * Anyone can see the results of the election at that exact moment, until official results are processed.
+    * Anyone can see the results of the election at that exact moment, until official results are processed

 ## Getting Started
 ### Installation and Setup
 1. Install [Node.js](https://nodejs.org/)
-2. Clones this repository and install its dependencies.
+2. Clones this repository and install its dependencies

 		> git clone https://github.com/GaEhrlich127/Comp3800-FinalProject Ranked-Choice
 		> cd Ranked-Choice
+        > cd appui
 		> npm install

 3. Begin running the Web App